New Hatay Stadium

 The New Hatay Stadium (Yeni Hatay Stadyumu) is a stadium in Antakya, Turkey.
 It was opened to public in 25 June 2021 with a capacity of 25,000 spectators.
 It is the new home of Hatayspor, currently playing in the Turkish Süper Lig.
 It has replaced the club's former home, Antakya Atatürk Stadium.
+On February 6, 2023, the stadium was damaged by the 7.8 and 7.5 earthquakes in Kahramanmaraş and is not in use today.
+Hatayspor currently plays its matches at Mersin Stadium.